Cornelius Vanderbilt Professor of Engineering

 Professor of Computer Engineering

 Model- and Data-Driven methods for Monitoring, Control, Diagnostics, Prognostics, and Fault tolerance in Cyber Physical Systems, Reinforcement Learning, Intelligent Learning Environments, Learning Analytics, Integrated Planning, Scheduling, Control, and Resource Allocation for Complex systems

-Gautam Biswas is a Cornelius Vanderbilt Professor of Engineering, and Professor of Computer Science, Computer Engineering, and Engineering Management in the EECS Department.
+Gautam Biswas is a Cornelius Vanderbilt Professor of Engineering, and Professor of Computer Science and Computer Engineering in the CS Department.
 He also is a Senior Research Scientist at the Institute for Software Integrated Systems.
 He has an undergraduate degree in Electrical Engineering from the Indian Institute of Technology (IIT) in Mumbai, India, and M.S. and Ph.D. degrees in Computer Science from Michigan State University in E. Lansing, MI.